New injection after liver ablation aims to stop colorectal cancer in its tracks

 Summary

-This study tests if a new drug called IP-001, injected into the liver after standard heat ablation, can prevent colorectal cancer from coming back in people whose cancer has spread only to the liver.
-About 717 adults will be randomly assigned to receive ablation alone or ablation plus a low or high dose of IP-001.
-The goal is to see if the injection boosts the immune system to destroy any remaining cancer cells and improve long-term outcomes.
+This study tests whether a new drug called IP-001, injected into the liver after standard heat-based tumor destruction, can help prevent colorectal cancer from coming back.
+About 717 adults with colorectal cancer that has spread only to the liver will be randomly assigned to receive either standard ablation alone or ablation plus a low or high dose of IP-001.
+The goal is to see if the injection activates the immune system to find and destroy any remaining cancer cells, reducing the risk of recurrence and spread.

 Disclaimer Read more